brettz9/awesome-jsdoc/README.md

 - [eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc) - ESLint rules for JSDoc blocks.

-## Parsing
+## Parsing and Stringifying

-- [comment-parser](https://github.com/syavorsky/comment-parser) - JSDoc-*like* parsing (to be semantically aware of jsdoc's tags, you will need to supply a custom parser like [in eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc/blob/master/src/iterateJsdoc.js#L28-L85)).
+- [comment-parser](https://github.com/syavorsky/comment-parser) - JSDoc-*like* parsing and stringifying (to be semantically aware of jsdoc's tags, you will need to supply a custom parser like [in eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc/blob/master/src/iterateJsdoc.js#L28-L85)).

 ## Schema usage